anguskeatinge/tempo_trap/README.md

     * tempo are we most likely to choose (half, double, triple) need give some stats here
     * things that are telling
     	* only one tempo at a time will be correct
+    		* check if the tempo's sum to 1, (total proportion, not cont)
     	* whichever tempo is correct, we look at it's phase alignment.
     	* I'm not sure if the other phases matter (they will if we follow triplets sometimes and half beats at other times)